redwoodjs/redwood/docs/docs/cli-commands.md

   nestScaffoldByModel = false
 ```

-#### Troubleshooting
+**Troubleshooting**

-If you see a `Error: Unknown type:` when scaffolding, there is a known issue in the RedwoodJS 1.0 GraphQL type generation that happens while using the Schema Definition Language (SDL) generator with a Prisma schema that contains related models **before both models** exist.
+If you see `Error: Unknown type: ...` when scaffolding, there's a known GraphQL type generation issue that happens while using the Schema Definition Language (SDL) generator with a Prisma schema that contains related models **before both models** exist.

 Please see [How to Fix Type Generation Error with Relations​](./schema-relations#errors-when-generating-sdl-or-scaffolds-for-relations) for help.